johanndgzmn/Student-Management-System/README.md

 # Student Management System
-A management system that communicates between the front-end application and a Microsoft SQL Server.
+A student information management system that communicates between the front-end application and the back-end Microsoft SQL Server.

 _Made in April 2023._